 - 2D and 3D model integrations;

 - variational analysis (3D/4D-Var);

+- Object Oriented Prediction System (OOPS) variational analysis (4D-Var);

 - adjoint and tangent linear models;

 - calculation of singular vectors.

 For any single execution of the program, the function is selected by means of a configuration parameter.
-The value of this parameter may be supplied to the IFS on the command line option (using the "-n" option, see Table A.1 on page 96), or by using the namelist variable NCONF in namelist NAMCTO (see Table C.3 on page 100).
-A detailed description of the recognised values of NCONF is given in Table D.11 on page 105.
+The value of this parameter may be supplied to the IFS on the command line option (using the "-n" option, see Table 1.1 on page 98), or by using the namelist variable NCONF in namelist NAMCTO (see Table 3.3 on page 102).
+A detailed description of the recognised values of NCONF is given in Table 4.11 on page 107.